Food waste recycling is increasing in Kent.

 Order a food caddy

-To order a food caddy visit your local district council's website, where you'll also be able to find collection dates.
+To order a food caddy visit your local council's website, where you'll also be able to find collection dates.